 As a child, the idea of attending university was something that didn’t cross Larry Hedges’ mind.
-Growing up in rural California in farm country in a relatively poor family, the only exposure he had to university was through his mother, who worked on the campus of California State University Fresno as a dishwasher in the dorms.
+Growing up in rural California in a relatively poor family, the only exposure he had to university was through his mother, who worked on the campus of California State University Fresno as a dishwasher in the dorms.
 The family didn’t know anyone that had attended university, and it was difficult for him to picture himself in that world.
 Education would end up changing his life.

 In high school, Larry was recognized as a star in mathematics and encouraged to pursue a university education.
 Luckily, the state of California had a program for just these situations, and Larry was awarded a Regents Scholarship to attend the University of California, San Diego.
 He continued to excel at mathematics and had the opportunity to pursue an advanced degree in mathematics.
 Instead, he chose to specialize in statistics.

 It was Larry’s interest in education that ultimately influenced his decision to attend Stanford University and pursue his Masters in Statistics.
 At the time, the world of education research was not well-respected because it lacked standards that could be applied across all research efforts.
 There were lots of research studies out there but as Larry put it, “They didn’t add up to anything.
 Part of the reason they didn’t add up to anything was that the ways in which researchers were trying to take stock of and synthesize the research that had been done was problematic in various ways.”

 Larry began his career working on methods to make sense of the diverse and contradictory research in education.
 His expertise in statistics, research, and education enabled him to create a methodology to help better prove the outcomes of disparate research studies through an approach termed meta-analysis.
 What seems like such a common-sense approach, the examination of data from several independent studies of the same subject, to determine overall trends, was unheard of previously—and truly changed the way education research, and research in general, are conducted.